dataminer-site/dataminer-site.github.io/docs/configuration/pragmas.md

 ### Platform

-`platform` returns an identifier for the platform the current DuckDB executable has been compiled for, e.g., `osx_arm64`.
+`platform` returns an identifier for the platform the current DataMiner executable has been compiled for, e.g., `osx_arm64`.
 The format of this identifier matches the platform name as described [on the extension loading explainer](../extensions/working_with_extensions#platforms):

 ```sql